Dateline: Bucharest, Romania

 So far, both of the above are exactly what was done to people in Cyprus.
 And Cyprus is no backwater.
 It’s a European Union country that uses the same euro Germany and France use.

-Poof.
-Gotcha!
-It happened with euros in 2013, and it can happen with other currencies too.
+It happened with euros in 2013, and it can happen with other currencies, too.

-Suppose this ripoff is the breaking point for many of your fed up countrymen.
+Suppose this ripoff is the breaking point for many of your fed-up fellow citizens.
 People start leaving the country in droves.
 The politicians and banks aren’t going to like people slipping under the fence and getting away.

 A major financial crisis, one that’s much larger than 2008, is going to hurt a lot of companies.

-A company could be doing everything right, but if it’s owed a lot of money by some other company and doesn’t get paid, or if its bank seizes part of its liquid capital – well, there are going to be a lot of pink slips distributed.
+Your company could be doing everything right, but if some other company owes it a lot of money and doesn’t get paid, or if its bank seizes part of its liquid capital – well, there are going to be a lot of pink slips distributed.

 What if you’re laid off?
 What’s your plan if that happens?

-I’m not trying to encourage panic.
-I’m trying to do the exact opposite.
+We’re not trying to encourage panic.
+We want to do the exact opposite.
 People panic when they don’t have a plan.

 Here’s the good news: none of these things has happened yet.
-Now is the time to think about making a plan in case it does happen.
+Now is the time to think about making a plan for when it does happen.

-Having all your assets, income and travel documents tied to one country is far less than ideal.
+Having all your assets, income, and travel documents tied to one country is far less than ideal.
 Options exist.
-Don’t be the guy without a plan.
+Don’t be the one without a plan.